-3. The governance framework

-The following paragraphs outline the key elements of the systems and processes that comprise the Royal Borough's governance framework and arrangements.
-This is summarised in the Royal Borough's Local Code of Corporate Governance.
+The Royal Borough's governance framework is summarised in its Local Code of Corporate Governance.
+The following sections outline the key elements of the systems and processes that comprise the Royal Borough's governance framework and arrangements in place in 2016/17 and summarises how the principles of good governance have been met.